-Standing committees may be established or abolished by majority vote of membership present at the annual business meeting.
+Standing committees may be established or abolished by the section chair and by majority vote of membership present at the annual business meeting.
 The section chair may create or abolish any ad hoc committee.
 Each ad hoc committee chair will provide a yearly committee report to the section chair and meeting Historical Committee by April 1.
-The following is a list of Forensic Nursing Science Section Standing Committees:
+The following is a list of Forensic Nursing Science Section Standing Committees